Sleuth-Capital/sleuth-capital.github.io/index.md

 ---
 layout: home
 title: home
-title-shown: test all your <br/> <strong>alternative data sources</strong> <br/> in one platform
+title-shown: test all your <br/> <strong>alternative data sources</strong> <br/> on one platform
 card_title: looking for <strong>alpha testers</strong>
 card_description: Want to use Sleuth AI for your trading idea?
-Apply for our closed alpha now.
+Apply for our exclusive alpha release now.
 image: assets/images/tablet-314153.png
 nav-menu: false
 show_tile: false